ioBroker/dev-server/README.md

 .dev-server/
 ```

-If you created your adaper using a recent version of [Adapter Creator](https://github.com/ioBroker/create-adapter), the `.nmpignore` file will already contain a pattern matching this folder, otherwise add the above line or simply ignore all "dot"-files and folders:
+If you created your adapter using a recent version of [Adapter Creator](https://github.com/ioBroker/create-adapter), the `.nmpignore` file will already contain a pattern matching this folder, otherwise add the above line or simply ignore all "dot"-files and folders:

 ```text
 .*